 Thanks for the question, Catherine.
 For more than 40 years I have worked as an editor and hired many editors.
-But I can remember how nerve racking it was to trust someone else the first time.
+But I can remember how nerve-racking it was to trust someone else for the first time.

-I think you are are being very wise to be careful about finding the right person.
-Hiring an editor is like hiring a teacher, a therapist, a personal trainer and a contractor all rolled into one package.
-If you do not hire the right person you can end up making yourself miserable or, even worse, spending a lot of money and not getting a good edit in return.
+I think you are being wise to be careful about finding the right person.
+Hiring an editor is like hiring a teacher, a therapist, a personal trainer and a contractor, all rolled into one package.
+If you do not hire the right person, you can end up making yourself miserable or, even worse, spending a lot of money and not getting a good edit in return.